Austin MacPhee: Northern Ireland

 MacPhee resigned from his post at St Mirren in March 2014 to become an assistant coach with the Northern Ireland national team and began working with Michael O'Neill.
 MacPhee joined the squad for the first time in May 2014 for their friendly match against Uruguay in Montevideo as they prepared for their Euro 2016 qualifying campaign.
 In his first qualifying campaign working with O'Neill, the team made a historic start winning their first three games and going on to maintain their form with excellent performances against Finland, Romania and Hungary.
 Following their 3–1 home win against Greece, Northern Ireland secured qualification for the European Championship for the first time in history.
 After the match, O'Neill praised the efforts of MacPhee and his "obsessive attention to detail" on BBC Radio 5 Live, as well as his excellent work with set-pieces, which had delivered eleven goals in qualification.

 A draw in Helsinki later secured them as group winners for the first time in national history as they became the first team in history to win a group having been ranked in pot five.
 After defeating Slovenia 1−0 in Belfast, the team created history by going ten games undefeated, with former Manchester United keeper Roy Carroll and O'Neill both praising MacPhee's innovative work with set pieces and detailed work with the players as they prepared for Euro 2016.

-Northern Ireland were drawn in a group with Germany, Poland and Ukraine and progressed to the knockout stages after a historic 2−0 win over Ukraine in Lyon.
-MacPhee was hailed as the "only Scot at the Euros" after all home nations qualified bar Scotland.
-Northern Ireland were eventually eliminated in the Round of 16 after a 1−0 loss to Wales, following a Gareth McAuley own goal from a Gareth Bale cross.

 MacPhee continued to work as one of O'Neill's assistant coaches for a total of 63 international matches, until O'Neill left the post to manage Stoke City.
 It was announced that MacPhee was staying with Northern Ireland when Ian Baraclough was appointed as O'Neill's successor.
 After Northern Ireland secured Euro 2020 qualifying play-off semi-final success in Sarajevo with a victory over Bosnia and Herzegovina, Baraclough credited both MacPhee and goalkeeping coach Steve Harper for their penalty shoot-out winning approach.
 Northern Ireland had substituted two players in the 119th minute, bringing on Conor Washington and Liam Boyce, who both went on to score their penalties.